Our company has been around since 2012, so it's no wonder people often ask for clarification between XY - The Persistent Company (XY), and XYO.

 XY was founded in 2012, and normally was referred to as "XY - The Findables Company".
 We originally focused mainly on consumer products and the sale of our Bluetooth Item Finder: the XY Finder.
 The XY Finder uses Bluetooth Low Energy (BLE) to connect with a phone app to help you find misplaced items, such as keys, backpacks, and purses.
 The XY4+ is XY’s most recent generation of the XY Finder.
 Overall, the company’s goal was “Findability”, essentially the idea of making all objects “findable” so nothing is misplaced or ends up lost.

 XY's goal of "Findablility", combined with the success of XY Item Finders, led to a qualification by the Securities and Exchange Commission (SEC) for a Regulation A+ Offering.
 This meant that XY Findables could sell stock in the company to “non-accredited” investors.
 This essentially means we could sell stock to anyone, (though there's still a few rules, like being over the age of 18).
-If you'd like to purchase XY Equity, please visit our website.
+Please note that XY - The Persistent Company is no longer selling equity at this time.

 XY then introduced the idea of a cryptographic "XYO Network" in Q4 of 2017.
 In early 2018, XY minted the first “XYO Token” to be used for smart contracts to access the XYO Network.
 Throughout 2018, XYO Network continued to become a global leader and name in the crypto-location industry, and the XYO Network now serves as a decentralized location oracle for blockchain smart contracts.
 Towards the end of 2018, XY announced the company's name change to "XY - The Persistent Company", because of XY's persistence to transform industries with better location data.